henrikmidtiby/assignment-grader/Readme.md

 2a	Second exercise description
 ```

+5. Fill in rubric answers / grades in the `grades.txt` file.

+This step is optional.
+Can be simplified by using the `prefill-grades-rubrick.Rmd` which is
+in the assignment-grader git repository.

-5. Launch the assignment-grader program
+6. Launch the assignment-grader program

 ```
 cd assignment-grader
 python assignment-grader.py --student ../students.txt --questions ../questions.txt --grades ../grades.csv
 ```

-6. Parse the generated grades.csv file using a suitable R document / script.
+7. Parse the generated grades.csv file using a suitable R document / script like `collectedComments.Rnw`.